tjtr33/Nodz/README.md

 EDIT: tjtr33  a new video is coming

 EDIT:
-L  to load
+L  to load<br>
-S  to save
+S  to save<br>
-+  to zoom in
+"+"  to zoom in<br>
--  to zoom out
+"-"  to zoom out<br>
-ctrl shift meta left mouse in blank area  to select ALL double left mouse click in empty space to deselect ALL control shift left mouse drag   to select am area/group F to zoom to selected nodes
+ctrl shift meta left mouse in blank area  to select ALL<br>
+double left mouse click in empty space to deselect ALL<br>
+control shift left mouse drag   to select am area/group<br>
+F to zoom to selected nodes<br>
-F to zoom all ( if nothing selected yet, then ALL will be zoomed ) R to get back to original zoom hover to discover object name and type click on a bezier net to delete it left mouse drag from a PLUG to a SOCKET when a new bezier is dragged near acceptable sockets, they highlight
+F to zoom all ( if nothing selected yet, then ALL will be zoomed )<br>
+R to get back to original zoom<br>
+hover to discover object name and type<br>
+click on a bezier net to delete it<br>
+left mouse drag from a PLUG to a SOCKET<br>
+when a new bezier is dragged near acceptable sockets, they highlight<br>